Smart Contracts

 Space is a PT/Target AMM Pool built on Balancer V2.
 It implements the Yieldspace (opens new window) invariant but introduces a meaningful improvement by allowing LPs to deposit a yield-generating quote asset, i.e. the Target, instead of the PT’s Underlying, as was originally conceived.

-Building on the shoulders of giants, Space exposes a manipulation-resistant LP share price and a TWAR (time-weighted average rate), both of which are digested by the Sense Fuse Pool.
+Building on the shoulders of giants, Space exposes a manipulation-resistant LP share price and a TWAR (time-weighted average rate).
 Each Series has a unique

 Space for PT/Target trading, which is deployed through the

 requiresTrust to contracts inheriting from it.
 In some contracts, we introduce per-function access control for greater granularity, such as